 Choosing The Right Turbo

 Garrett® Boost Adviser is a tool developed to perform a turbo match quickly and easily.
 Enter a few parameters for your engine and your horsepower goal and in a matter of seconds, the Garrett® Boost Adviser will provide you with the turbochargers that closely meet your inputs.
-It also guides you to the nearest distributors available to buy the matched turbo.
+It also guides you to the nearest distributors available to buy a turbo.

 What do I need to know to choose the right diesel upgrade turbocharger?

 The amount of power that a diesel engine makes is directly proportional to the amount of fuel injected into the cylinder and that fuel needs sufficient air for complete combustion.
 For smoke-free performance, the engine needs about 18 times more air (by mass) than fuel.
 So clearly, as more fuel is added, additional air needs to be added also.
 In most applications, the stock turbo has some additional capacity for increased power, but as the compressor reaches the choke limit (maximum flow), the turbo speed increases rapidly, the efficiency drops dramatically, and the compressor discharge temperature ramps up very quickly.
 This creates a “snowball” effect in that the higher discharge temps mean higher intake manifold temps and higher exhaust gas temps.Read More

 The lower efficiency means that more turbine power is required to reach the same boost causing higher back pressure in the exhaust manifold.
 This can usually be seen on an engine with a performance chip (at the highest power setting) and maybe an intake or exhaust upgrade.
 Under heavy acceleration, smoke is pouring from the tailpipe as the EGT’s and turbo speeds are climbing into the danger zone requiring a prudent driver to back off the accelerator pedal early to keep from damaging the engine.
 Under these conditions, the stock turbo is running on borrowed time.